GabrielOnDelphi/AI_saves_humanity/proposals/README.md

 **New required section — the transition path.** Per [`00-how-change-happens`](00-how-change-happens/), every proposal must answer: *who would block this, which of the four doors gets past them, and what is the smallest first move?* A proposal without a transition path is a wish, not a plan — and is labeled as such.

+**Standing method rule — the capture test.** When a proposal meets a *"but who controls X?"* / *"that's a capture surface"* objection, it must apply that objection **evenly to democracy's existing version of the same classifier** (franchise rules, districting, GDP, platform algorithms, school boards — all captured too) and judge **comparatively**, never as a binary kill shot.
+See [`the-capture-test.md`](the-capture-test.md).

 ## Current proposals

 | Proposal | Tackles | Status |